 National Nutrition Month

 March is National Nutrition Month ®.
 National Nutrition Month ® is a month long nutrition education and information campaign created annually in March by the Academy of Nutrition and Dietetics.
 The campaign focuses on the importance of making informed food choices and developing healthy eating and physical activity habits.
-The theme for March 2015 is Bite Into a Healthy Lifestyle.

 For more information about National Nutrition Month® visit the Academy of Nutrition and Dietetics website.